 If, and only if, $H(s, T, T_{\rm large}, A(N_{\rm st}), v_{\rm e})$ with $s = j \omega$, where $j$ is the purely imaginary number and $\omega\,[{\rm rad}/{\rm s}]$ is the frequency of perturbation, satisfies the condition:

-this platoon is head-to-tail string stable~\citep{Wang2018, Monteil2019, Montanino2021a}.
-When Eq.~(\ref{eq:H_norm_le_1}) is satisfied, a perturbation caused by vehicle $i_{\rm JAD}$ decays or becomes stable as it propagates upstream of this platoon.
+this platoon is head-to-tail string stable~\cite{Wang2018, Monteil2019, Montanino2021a}.
+When Eq.~(\ref{eq:H_norm_le_1}) is satisfied, an infinitesimal perturbation caused by vehicle $i_{\rm JAD}$ decays or becomes stable as it propagates upstream of this platoon.
 However, if Eq.~(\ref{eq:H_norm_le_1}) is not satisfied, i.e., if

 this platoon is head-to-tail string unstable.
-When Eq.~(\ref{eq:H_norm_gt_1}) is satisfied, a perturbation containing a frequency component of such $\omega$ is amplified as it propagates upstream of this platoon.
+When Eq.~(\ref{eq:H_norm_gt_1}) is satisfied, an infinitesimal perturbation containing a frequency component of such $\omega$ is amplified as it propagates upstream of this platoon.
 To restrict secondary shock waves, we should maintain this platoon at a head-to-tail string-stable state.
 In other words, Eq.~(\ref{eq:H_norm_le_1}) should be satisfied by appropriately setting $N_{\rm st}$ and $T_{\rm large}$.
 Next, we consider a simple case in which the SVs are absent (i.e., $A(N_{\rm st}) = \varnothing$).
-In this case, Eq.~(\ref{eq:H_norm_le_1}) is simplified to~\citep{Wilson2008, Monteil2019, Montanino2021a}
+In this case, Eq.~(\ref{eq:H_norm_le_1}) is simplified to~\cite{Wilson2008, Monteil2019, Montanino2021a}

-In the parameter settings, Eq.~(\ref{eq:G_abs_le_1}) is satisfied if, and only if, $v_{\rm e} \ge v_{\rm cr} = 20.13\,{\rm m}/{\rm s}$, where $v_{\rm cr}$ is the critical velocity~\citep{Nishi2020}.
+In the parameter settings, Eq.~(\ref{eq:G_abs_le_1}) is satisfied if, and only if, $v_{\rm e} \ge v_{\rm cr} = 20.13\,{\rm m}/{\rm s}$, where $v_{\rm cr}$ is the critical velocity~\cite{Nishi2020}.

-Note that head-to-tail string stability is also called ``weak'' string stability in some literature (e.g., Refs.~\citep{Wang2018, Monteil2019, Montanino2021a, Montanino2021b}).
-However, weak string stability is defined differently from head-to-tail string stability in other literature (e.g., Ref.~\citep{Feng2019}).
+Note that head-to-tail string stability is also called ``weak'' string stability in some literature (e.g., Refs.~\cite{Wang2018, Monteil2019, Montanino2021a, Montanino2021b}).
+However, weak string stability is defined differently from head-to-tail string stability in other literature (e.g., Ref.~\cite{Feng2019}).
 This study uses the term head-to-tail string stability, and not weak string stability to prevent misinterpretation.
-See a recent review~\citep{Feng2019} for readers interested in various definitions of string stabilities.
+See a recent review~\cite{Feng2019} for readers interested in various definitions of string stabilities.